Healthcare in Qatar: Hamad Medical Corporation

-Development

-Development in healthcare was expedited in the mid-1900s after the country saw considerable monetary returns from the oil industry re-allocated into the expansion of the healthcare system.
-Currently, health coverage is nationwide.
-Qatar has made developing a world class public health system one of its key goals through its National Vision 2030 initiative.

-In June 2009, in order to home in on collaboration amongst healthcare professionals, the Qatar Interprofessional Health Council was formed.
-This would lead to the implementation of Interprofessional Education (IPE) into existing healthcare programs at various schools.
+Recent developments and current goals

 In 2012, the country announced its plans to introduce a universal health care system.
 The universal health care program has five stages, to be fully implemented by 2015.
 In the 2014 GCC Healthcare Report released by Alpen International, Qatar's healthcare sector was ranked as the fastest growing in the GCC.

 The Supreme Council of Health, which oversees the health sector, announced the "Qatar Health Facilities Master Plan" (QHFMP) program in 2014.
 As part of the program, as many as 48 healthcare infrastructure projects are set to be developed in Qatar by 2020.
 It is intended to foster competition between state and private health providers.
 A Qatar Medical Research Council has been established.
 The Sidra Medical and Research Center, planned to open in 2017 is to translate research into practical treatments.

-The Medical School at Qatar University is to open in 2015.
-The Weill Cornell Medical College in Qatar has been training clinicians since 2002.
+Currently, health coverage is nationwide.
+Qatar has made developing a world class public health system one of its key goals through its National Vision 2030 initiative.
 About 10% of the healthcare workforce are Qataris.

+Health Insurance

 Seha

 The government has established the National Health Insurance Company which manages and operates Seha, the national health insurance scheme.
 From July 2013 it has covered Qatari females aged 12 and above for gynaecology, obstetrics, maternity and related women’s health conditions.
 From 30 April 2014, it provides comprehensive insurance coverage to Qatari nationals for basic health care needs, which includes almost all medical, dental and optical treatment except cosmetic surgery, alternative medicine and over-the-counter drugs.

 It was intended to extend the scheme to foreign workers from 2016.
 But, this was dropped in late 2015 due to it becoming too expensive.

+Mandatory Health Insurance Scheme

+Aside from transit visitors, temporary entry travelers, and visa on arrival visitors for the first 30 days, all non-Qataris are mandated to acquire insurance coverage, either from national insurance companies or approved international companies.
+The mandatory health insurance scheme was implemented on the first of February 2023.